dinonien/PML/README.md

 predict(tune.out$best.model, newdata = testData[,])
 ```
 ![Test Results](https://raw.githubusercontent.com/dinonien/PML/master/Assets/test.png)

+#Sample Error
+Out of sample error is expected to higher than the one from the training set.
+However, all submissions are correct.

 #References
 [1] Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings         of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.